modelica/Encryption-and-Licensing/doc/SEMLA.md

 </dependencies>
 ```

-The first line in the file is ignored but the rest of the file is copied into the manifest file.
-If the supplied path to the xml-file is wrong the tool will abort.
-The tool doesn't perform any validation of the xml-file, like spell checking, so it's up to the user to make sure the content of the file is valid.
+- the first line in the file is ignored
+- the remaining lines are copied in _manifest.xml_

+**packagetool** doesn't validate the tools xml file contents.

 ## SEMLA - COMMUNICATION PROTOCOL BETWEEN TOOL AND "Library Vendor Executable"